yuxiangluo1983/timetravel/README.md

-# The Temelpa Take-Home Assignment
+# The Rainbow Take-Home Assignment

 Please create a __private__ version of this repo, complete the objectives, and once you are finished, send a link to your repo to us.